quantax.sites.Sites#

 - Parameters:

-particle_type – The particle type of the system, including spin, spinful fermion, or spinless fermion.
+particle_type – The particle type of the system, including spin, spinful fermion, and spinless fermion.
 Please specify one type using

-coord – The coordinates of sites, which doesn’t have to be specified if the spatial information is unnecessary.
+coord – The coordinates of sites, which doesn’t have to be specified if the spatial information is not used.

 The number of sites